 Other Yearly funding: The Christmas Cracker in December, Discos, Strawberry Fayre, Sponsored Walk, Non-Uniform Days through the year, Film nights throughout the year.
 Coffee and Cake Sales throughout the year.

 As well as fundraising, the BSA also provides a means for parents and friends of the school to get together and share experiences and ideas - as well as welcoming new parents.

 Any new BSA activities or events are posted on the BSA whiteboard (opposite the school board at the children's entrance).
 All the upcoming BSA events will also be posted on this website.

-The BSA is always open and warmly welcome to any current or new parents who have new ideas or just want to get involved.
-There is no commitment of you to attend meeting etc and any help is gratefully received.
+The BSA is always open and warmly welcome any current or new parents who have new ideas or just want to get involved.
+There is no commitment of you to attend meetings etc and any help is gratefully received.
 If you are interested please do speak to or contact any of the people above or complete the form below.

 Link to download above leaflet.

 Here are some of the fliers, posters and adverts for the Bawdsey School Association events.